 Each participant at the completion of the training should have a basic understanding of:

-A copy of the presentation and all resource materials are available on a cd-rom and are provided to the program to utilize as needed.
+A copy of the presentation and all resource materials are available and are provided to the program to utilize as needed.
 In addition, each participant is provided a comprehensive resource manual, which consisted of speaker’s notes, handouts, pre-post tests, presentation documentation and patient support resources.

 In addition to the training, a new national toll-free helpline to provide emotional support, health information, and referrals has been launched for people affected by hepatitis C: 877-HELP-4-HEP (877-435-7443); Monday through Friday 9am to 7pm EST. To learn more, visit www.help4hep.org or email email@example.com.